epiliper/devira/README.md

     wget https://raw.githubusercontent.com/epiliper/devira/refs/heads/main/devira
     ```
     It's recommended that you move this file somewhere to your $PATH to run it from anywhere.

+2. run `chmod +x devira` to make the script executable.

 2. Install [Docker](https://docs.docker.com/desktop/) if you haven't already
 3. Install [Nextflow](https://www.nextflow.io/docs/latest/install.html) if you haven't already